By Chad Sapieha,

-- Platforms: Nintendo 3DS
+- Platform: Nintendo 3DS

 - Pricing structure: Paid (A demo is available for free.
 Players will need to spend $10 to download the full campaign or $20 to download the campaign with multiplayer.)

-- Available online?
-Available online
+- Available online?: Available online

-- Developer: VD-Dev
+- Publisher: VD-Dev

 - Release date: February 26, 2015

-- Genre: Third-person shooter
+- Genre: Third-Person Shooter